ai2cm/buildenv/README.md

 # Build Environment
 `buildenv` is a repository that tries to "abstract" the specific environments on different systems in order to simplify writing bash scripts on these systems and make results reproducible (for exmple for a CI system).

+## Goals
+- Provide a set of standard environmental variables in order to avoid a proliferation of system-specific conditionals in testing, building and deployment plans.
-Reproducible in the sense that multiple CI plans or projects are using the same environment for testing and running, in order to avoid conflicts later on.
-Depending on the use-case, this repository can simply be cloned or sub-moduled into a working environment.
+- Encourage different projects or CI plans to use the same environment for testing and building, in order to avoid conflicts further down the pipeline.

+## Components
 It currently contains the following components:
 - Defines a set of standardized variables (host, scheduler, queue, nthreads, mpilaunch, ...) in `machineEnvironment.sh`
 - Defines a machine-specific environment (module load ..., export LD_LIBRARY_PATH=...) in `env.${host}.sh` scripts that can be sourced.